ted-tanner/entries-backend/Readme.md

 ### Note on timezones

 * Budget and entry dates are fixed.
 The timezone the user in is not relevant; the budgets will always end according to the date for the user.
+The client will likely use timezone data in the encrypted data it sends to the server